Step-by-Step Instructions

 -

-Step 3: Begin Restoration Process
+Step 3: Begin the Restoration Process

 Required Materials and Tools